Amirhossein-code/restaurant-manager/README.md

 # 🍽️ Simple Restaurant Menu Website

 **🔺 Description:**
-A restaurant menu website with essential features that allow the admin to define items, categorize them, define ingredients for the items, and specify the food values of each item.
+A production ready restaurant menu website with essential features that allow the admin to define items, categorize them, define ingredients for the items, and specify the food values of each item.

-**🔺 Features:**
+**🔺 Key Features:**

 - Superusers can define items, categories, ingredients, and food values for each item.
 - The Django admin panel is available for super users in Persian.